 I currently have dentures.
 Can I switch to dental implants?

 Most people who are currently wearing removable dentures can switch to dental implants.
 Some denture wearers find it hard to adjust to wearing a removable prosthesis.
 Additionally, some people wear them for years and then decide they want their dentures to be more stable.
 If you suffer from bone loss, which is a common condition denture wearers face, a bone graft may be needed to build back up the jaw bone.
 If you have a good amount of bone, then we will plan out your treatment and schedule you for the surgical placement of the implants.

 How do dental implants prevent bone loss?

-Without the tooth root, the underlying bone will begin to break down and bone loss occurs.
+Without the tooth root, the underlying bone will begin to break down, and bone loss occurs.
 A dental implant not only supports a dental prosthesis but it also replaces the tooth root.
-When you chew or bite, the implant is able to provide enough stimulation in the bone allowing it regenerate.
-A dental implant supported prosthesis is the only tooth replacement solution that will prevent bone loss.
+When you chew or bite, the implant is able to provide enough stimulation in the bone, allowing it to regenerate.
+A dental implant-supported prosthesis is the only tooth replacement solution that will prevent bone loss.

 With adequate oral health care, your dental implants should last forever.
-This includes visiting our Worcester, MA dentist office every six months for a teeth cleaning and checkup as well as daily teeth brushing and flossing.
+This includes visiting our Worcester, MA, dental office every six months for a teeth cleaning and checkup and daily teeth brushing and flossing.
 The dental prosthesis may need to be replaced due to wear and tear after 10 – 20 years.

 Are dental implants worth the investment?

-If you still have questions or concerns regarding dental implants, please do not hesitate to contact Russell Street Dental Associates in Worcester, MA.
-Our helpful staff is available during business hours to talk about this innovative tooth replacement treatment.
+If you still have questions or concerns regarding dental implants, please do not hesitate to contact us at 508-590-9383.
+You may also request a dental appointment online.
+Our helpful staff is available during business hours to discuss this innovative tooth replacement treatment.